Allergies

 Cause & solution

 Our irregular and stressful everyday life is the cause of kidney weakness.
 But the habits of our affluent society also play a significant role.
 These include, for example, air-conditioned rooms, which prevent our bodies from adapting to the climatic conditions by sweating and thus escaping physical heat.
 The higher the level of development, the more everything is cooled – also for hygienic reasons.
 This applies to a large extent to our food and drink.
-Added to this are predominantly sedentary professional activities in front of screens, combined with inadequate or no compensation through sport, which cools the body down all the more and in turn creates false heat.
+Added to this are predominantly sedentary professional activities in front of screens, combined with inadequate or no exercise, which cools the body down all the more and in turn creates false heat.

 Indigestion and flatulence

+In the case of flatulence and indigestion, the stomach and intestinal wall are literally “stuck” and “stagnant”.
+From the perspective of Chinese medicine, this is referred to as stagnation of the stomach qi or spleen qi.
+The food gets stuck and is no longer digested properly.
+This not only causes an unpleasant feeling of fullness, but often also heartburn, stomach pressure or flatulence.
+The circulation of Qi is disturbed and this causes pain and dysfunction in the localized area.
 Anatomically, these conditions of indigestion are easy to understand.
 Both the stomach and the intestinal walls consist of soft tissue and muscles.
-They are therefore more susceptible to cramping and overstretching than skeletal muscles.
+They are therefore more susceptible to cramping and overstretching than the skeletal musculature.
 This is also due to the fact that the proportion of sensory nerves that send sensations to the central nervous system and thus to our consciousness are only very sparsely represented in the intestinal structure compared to the dense colonization in the skeletal muscles.
 The body is therefore not informed that a muscle in the stomach or intestine is “pulled”.
 Instead, the feeling is “as if something has got stuck”.

 Flatulence, on the other hand, is when food only gets “stuck” for a short time.
 The stomach and intestinal walls are not quite as strained, but are still restricted in their contraction function (contraction of the muscles to transport the food further).